PatrickWilke/C-C-_Talks_Coding_Examples/README.md

 implemented at compile time using templates.
 However, the code gets very very confusing and using modern C++ standards better solutions exist in practise.
 The n dimensional std array constitutes a useful example which could be extended.

-Content on machine learning and reinforcement learning will be implemented in python and hence put in another repository.
+Machine learning and reinforcement learning content is implemented in Python and therefore placed in a different repository.